Changing bad habits. Is there a secret formula for success?

-Your life today is essentially the result of your habits; good and bad.
+I believe so.
+Your life today is essentially the result of your habits, both good and bad.
 Changing bad habits can be a challenging and long path to success.
-Studies by neurobiologists, cognitive psychologists, and others indicate that from 40 to 95 percent of all behaviour -how you think -what you say, and your overall actions, falls into the habit category.
+Studies by neurobiologists, cognitive psychologists, and others indicate that from 40 to 95 percent of all behaviour; how you think, what you say, and what you do, falls into the habit category.
 Even if you are conservative, you are on automatic pilot about half of your life.
-A somewhat sobering statistic.
+Furthermore, to change a habit, can take anything from 66 days which means consistency is required.
+Moreover, consistency is a trait that is lacking in many people’s plans to achieve success.

 Habits, as defined by cognitive psychologists are:

 “Automatic behaviours triggered by situational cues.”

 Breathing, for example, is done with little or no conscious thought, which is a good thing!
 In comparison, when you learnt to drive it took much conscious effort and focus.
 However, once learned it becomes almost an instinct.
 I bet you can drive to your destination now with little or no conscious effort?
 You may even find yourself arriving at your destination and almost ‘waking up’ wondering how you got here safely?
 This is because driving has become a habit, and your habits are run in your subconscious mind, the part of your mind that really runs most of your life.

 You simply use programs already installed in your subconscious mind, regardless of whether they take you towards or away from your intended goal or destination.